sergiofgonzalez/grokking-scala/2-scala-in-depth/12-case-classes-and-pattern-matching/README.md

 + You know that the order for the cases while doing *pattern matching* is important, because the rules are tried from top to bottom.
 + You understand *sealed classes* and when those become useful when doing pattern matching (to prevent worrying about unknown subclasses).
 + You're comfortable using Scala's `Option` type to model optional values.
++ You recognize the different scenarios in which pattern matching is useful: destructuring in variable definition, partial functions and *for expressions*.
++ You understand partial function mechanisms, and are comfortable using `isDefinedAt` to check if a partial function can be safely called.
 ---